Upper Courland Partisan Regiment: Participation in battles

 On June 8, the partisans attacked the house in Gārsene parish, and on June 10, they drove the Red Army from the Bebrene Manor.
-On June 13, the commander of the Panevėžys group of the Lithuanian Army (after the Kupiškis–Utena offensive) issued an order to allow Lieutenant Colonel J. Indāns to form a group of troops from the armed partisans in the forests of Upper Courland (Selonia) and to accept this unit of troops under the operational command and support of the Lithuanian Army for a joint fight against the Bolsheviks in the Lithuanian–Soviet War.
+On June 13, the commander of the Panevėžys Group of the Lithuanian Army (after the Kupiškis–Utena offensive) issued an order to allow Lieutenant Colonel J. Indāns to form a group of troops from the armed partisans in the forests of Upper Courland (Selonia) and to accept this unit of troops under the operational command and support of the Lithuanian Army for a joint fight against the Bolsheviks in the Lithuanian–Soviet War.
 On June 19, permission to establish the regiment was also given by the Commander-in-Chief of the Lithuanian Army, General Silvestras Žukauskas.

 From July 6 to 11, 1919, the regiment participated in the battles of the Lithuanian Army against the Bolsheviks near Bebrene, which it captured on July 10.
 After that, the regiment took up defense on the Ancene–Rubene line and along the left bank of the Daugava.
 After the establishment of the Latvian Army in mid-July, the regiment's leadership established contacts with the 4th Valmiera Infantry Regiment, which was stationed near Līvāni.

-On August 9, the commander of the Courland Division of the Latvian Army, Colonel Jānis Balodis Jānis Balodis, issued an order by which the Upper Kurland Partisan Regiment was included in one of the then-unnamed infantry regiments of the division.
+On August 9, the commander of the Courland Division of the Latvian Army, Colonel Jānis Balodis, issued an order by which the Upper Courland Partisan Regiment was included in one of the then-unnamed infantry regiments of the division.
 On August 16, the Upper Courland Partisan Regiment was reorganized into the 3rd Battalion of the 3rd Jelgava Infantry Regiment, which participated in the liberation of Līvāni.
 In early 1920, the battalion participated in the battle of Daugavpils and the Liberation of Rēzekne.